RMS Queen Mary: Alleged hauntings

 Following Queen Marys permanent docking in California, claims were made that the ship was haunted.
 These claims began in earnest in the 1980s (possibly done by employees to increase business or spook guests) and have grown since then.
 For example, in 2008, Time magazine included the Queen Mary among its "Top 10 Haunted Places".
 One of the staterooms is alleged to be haunted by the spirit of a person supposedly murdered there.
 Other legends include a young girl who haunts the ship's former second class pool and a father who murdered his two daughters on board.

 However, there is no historical record to support these claims as no person was murdered aboard the ship.
 Most deaths aboard the ship were due to natural causes.
 Further, Center for Inquiry fellow Joe Nickell attributes the Queen Marys haunting legends to pareidolia, illusory mental images triggered by subjective feelings, and daydreaming commonly experienced by workers doing repetitive chores.

-Nevertheless, the Queen Mary operates a number of haunted attraction experiences, such as the "Haunted Encounters" and "Grey Ghost Project" tours.
-These tours, although focused on paranormal activity, counter many of the legends of the ship, with facts drawn from the ship's logs, such as records of documented fatalities.